Quinten/platformer-base/README.md

 # platformer-base

-a boilerplate for making phaser3 one button platformers
+a boilerplate for phaser 3 platformers